ArunHub/Q-A/js.md

 ```
 	Comes the rescue.
 Filter => it does filtering only as results // {id:1,check:true},{id: 3, check:true} // checks for truthy.

-**Wissen**
 1. Two es6 functions and es5 functions with console.log(this) console.log(arguments).
-What it prints
+What it prints -> there is no arguments in arrow functions
 2. If we bind one function with other and passing value and when we call the assigned variable with another variable what will happen

-3. When we return value from catch object and whether will next then object captures it
-4. Bind in arrow functions
+4. Bind in arrow functions - it does nt have this feature.
 5. Function with object literal and its methods like increment and decrement and variable outside the object and returning that object.
-So when we call that object method to increment ++ and decrement ++ what it will print when obj.incr and obj.incr and obj.decr
+So when we call that object method to increment ++ and decrement ++ what it will print when obj.incr and obj.incr and obj.decr ?--> it will print  the answer correctly.
-7. When we apply particular button extra class .. then whats the purpose of reusable of classes
-8. Angular performance and react
-10. Function hosting
-11. Higher order functions
-12. Lodash throttle
-14. Best way to use constructor function and object literal
-15. If we do step5 in constructor function, what it will return
+If we do step5 in constructor function, what it will return
+10. Function hosting - when javascript file is getting read, functions which are declared are gets place in lexical environment
+11. Higher order functions - function returning function which can be called later
+12. Lodash throttle - no matter how many times the function called, it is executed only once  at given time interval .
+Internally function DoOnce is implemented i guess.
+Contrarly , Debounce will be executed once the user stops typing within given point of time.

 #### ECMA 5 Questions ???